3PSY0N/window-context-menu-php-server/README.md

 - Edit the line `"D:\\Programs\\WebServerBat\\WebServer.bat"` in register.reg <br>
  and set the path of the `WebServer.bat` file (ex: `"C:\\ContextPHPServer\\WebServer.bat"`) and save.
 - Double click to `register.reg` to register the batch script in the windows registry as context menu.
-- Then, nativate to a web project directory, right-click anywhere, then click on "Start PHP Webserver here".
+- Then, navigate to a web project directory, right-click anywhere, then click on "Start PHP Webserver here".
+- Note: by default, PHP listens to index.php or index.html files.
+This won't work if your application doesn't have an index file.

 ## How to uninstall?
 Simply double click on `unregister.reg` to remove context menu.